 - Mental Health – the quality of your thoughts, level of positivity, attitude toward the world

-- Financial Status – sticking to a budget, savings, tendency to overspend
+- Finances– sticking to a budget, savings, tendency to overspend

-- Social Life – interactions with family, friends, partners, colleagues, etc.
+- Relationships – interactions with family, friends, partners, colleagues, etc.

-- Occupational – productivity levels, attitude toward work, fulfillment with position
+- Career – productivity levels, attitude toward work, fulfillment with position

-- Environmental/Home – the level of comfort in your living space, cleanliness/tidiness, organization
+- Home – the level of comfort in your living space, cleanliness/tidiness, organization

 - Spiritual/Personal Growth – connecting with yourself or a higher power, learning new skills

 At the end of the exercise, your wheel might look a little like this:

 Once you’re done, you can see which areas need the most attention.
 From here, try to focus on a few small changes you can make over the next three to six months based on the areas that you feel need the most work.

 Choosing to work on a few life areas at once may not sound as exciting as an entire life overhaul, but this method is more sustainable than trying to do everything right away.

 I hope this post has given you some inspiration and guidance to help you hit the reset button and get unstuck in your life.
 Remember to create awareness around what you really need (not what you think you need), and focus on the small little changes that add up to larger changes over time.